heartjoy/CQSideBarManager/README.md

 # Features

-* open the sideBar
+* can open the sideBar
-* close the sideBar
+* can close the sideBar
-* customize the sideBar
+* support customize the sideBar
 * support device rotation
 * support to click mask to close the sideBar